yiliuTo/KafkaTestC/README.md

 - The consumer will automatically start reading messages from the topic
 - Press `Ctrl+C` to exit

-## Additional Settings

-You can modify the following settings in your `appsettings.json` file:

-- `Topic`: Topic name (default: "test-topic")
-- `GroupId`: Consumer group ID (default: "kafka-test-consumer-group")
-- Other security and authentication settings as needed

 ## Testing the Application